Top 10 Best Reggae Songs Of All Time

 2. Wavin Flag by K'naan

-Wavin Flag is a famous reggae song by K'naan.
-The song was the anthem of the 2010 Fifa World Cup anthem.
+Wavin Flag by K'naan is next among our top 10 reggae songs ranking.
+The track was the anthem of the 2010 Fifa World Cup anthem.

 It also became a charity single to support an earthquake in Haiti in 2010.
 The song was produced by Kerry Brother Jr and Bruno Mars.